lumo93/RE-FLEX/README.md

 ## Install

-Install Python on Windows or Linux (should work on Mac but has not been tested) Supported Python versions:
+Install Python on Windows or Linux (should work on Mac but has not been tested)

+be sure for Windows to "add 'python.exe' to path"

+Supported Python versions:

 3.9